holyheld/hh-v1-sdk/README.md

 These are minimal html/javascript applications to illustrate the flow described in the document above.

+## Off-ramp example

+A minimalistic version of the on-ramp SDK implementation can be found [here](https://holyheld.com/sdk/send).

+## On-ramp example

+A minimalistic version of the on-ramp SDK implementation can be found [here](https://sdk-example-wagmi-onramp.holyheld.com/).

-## Testing
+# Testing

 A test $holytag is defined to provide test capabilities: `$SDKTEST`.
-It can be used as recipient tag for any amount on any supported network.
-This means no minimal amount restriction and that no real debit card cashout would take place, but the application, backend and smart contract interactions would be executed as they would during the regular flow.
+It can be used as recipient tag without minimum amount required on any supported network.
+It means there is no minimal amount restriction and that no real off-ramp transactions would take place, but the application, backend and smart contract interactions will be executed as they would during the regular flow.

-It is advised to use the test tag `$SDKTEST` with small amounts of tokens (less than $0.1) on L2 chains (Arbitrum, Polygon, Avalanche, etc.) to avoid gas costs while performing the tests, ensuring correct live execution of tag card cashout.
+It is advised to use the test tag `$SDKTEST` with small amounts of tokens (less than $0.1) on networks with low network gas fees (Arbitrum, Polygon, Avalanche, etc.) to avoid gas costs while performing the tests, ensuring correct live execution of the off-ramp.

-## License

-Business Source License 1.1.